 How do Cat Vaccines Work?

-A weakened live, or dead virus is administered to your cat either nasally, orally by injection.
+A weakened live or dead virus is administered to your cat either nasally, orally by injection.
 The vaccine promotes an immune response in your cat which ensure they have a wealth of antibodies to fight the targeted disease if they are exposed to it.
-A vaccine will only work on a cat with healthy immune system so cats with an immune system already under stress due to illness or age should not be vaccinated.
+A vaccine will only work on a cat with a healthy immune system so cats with an immune system already under stress due to illness or age should not be vaccinated.

 Kittens should not be vaccinated before 8 weeks partly because their bodies are not yet ready to handle the task of creating the immune response, but also because up till this age they still have part of their mother’s immune system and it will cause the vaccine to be less or non-effective.

 OK, what should I vaccinate my Cat for?

 Definitely vaccinate for the big 3, covered by the ‘F3’ vaccination program